pts/pdfsizeopt/README.txt

 Installation instructions and usage on older macOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These instructions should work on older Macs running Mac OS X Leopard 10.5
--- macOS Mojave 10.14, and having a 32-bit or 64-bit Intel processor.
+-- macOS Mojave 10.14, and having a 32-bit or 64-bit Intel x86 processor.
 The
 programs are compiled for 32-bit Intel x86 (i386) processor (and also work
 on a 64-bit Intel processor with macOS Mojave 10.14 or earlier), except for
-the pngout tool, which needs Mac OS X Snow Leopard 10.6 and a 64-bit Intel
+the pngout tool, which needs at least Mac OS X Snow Leopard 10.6 and a
-processor.
+64-bit Intel processor.

 There is no installer, you need to run some commands in the command line to
 download and install. pdfsizeopt is a command-line only application, there